EyasuTeshome/shifttracker/job-search/submit-final-version-of-GitHub-profile.md

 ## **Description**

-In this exercise, you will submit the final version of your LinkedIn profile through the Student Dashboard.
+In this exercise, you will submit the final version of your GitHub profile through the Student Dashboard.

 ## Project submission

 ### Project requirements

-- Make sure that you and your coach have gone through the necessary rounds of revisions to get your LinkedIn profile approved before submitting the final version.
+- Make sure that you and your coach have gone through the necessary rounds of revisions to get your GitHub profile approved before submitting the final version.
 You should have received a Zendesk message with this approval.
 - This is the activity in which you started the revision process: [“Prepare a polished version of your GitHub profile to start the revision process”](https://github.com/microverseinc/curriculum-professional-skills/blob/main/job-search/prepare-polished-GitHub-profile.md).

 ### Submit your exercise